olinkirkland/realms/docs/game-design.md

 Raiding a trade route by parking a raiding army or fleet on it returns 50% of the value of the trade route to the raider, modified by the army/fleet size, and decreases the value of the trade route.

-Sacking or razing a city or town returns a high percentage of its value.
+Sacking a city or town returns a high percentage of its value (40%) while razing it returns a low percentage of its value (5%).

 ### Trade, Trade Partners, and Trade Routes

 A nation can trade with any nation with a shared border.
-If a nation has a commercial port, they can also trade with any nation that has commercial ports even if they are on the other side of the world.
+If a nation has a port, they can also trade with any nation that has ports even if they are on the other side of the world.

 When a nation forms a trade agreement with another nation, a trade route will link the two nations capitals together.
 If there is a direct land route from one nation's capital to its trade partner's capital and all the regions in between are controlled by either nation, then trade will be conducted by land.